LeviEmanuele/A-spiffy-personal-background.github.io/README.md

 ### Why this project?

-- **Focus on solving problems**: This project is designed to showcase my tech skills in this Dark Forest (great book, by the way)
+- **Focus on solving problems**: This project is designed to solve the problem of showcasing tech skills in this digital dark forest<sup>(great book, by the way)</sup>

 - **Saves time**: Steal this template, scrape it or clone it - even social scientists deserve to survive and thrive on Github

 ## Built With